MicrosoftDocs/azure-devops-yaml-schema/task-reference/jenkins-queue-job-v1.md

 **`captureConsole`** - **Capture console output and wait for completion**<br>
 `boolean`.
 Required.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If selected, this step will capture the Jenkins build console output, wait for the Jenkins build to complete, and succeed/fail based on the Jenkins build result.
-Otherwise, once the Jenkins job is successfully queued, this step will successfully complete without waiting for the Jenkins build to run.
+If specified, this input captures the Jenkins build console output, waits for the Jenkins build to complete, and succeeds/fails based on the Jenkins build result.
+Otherwise, once the Jenkins job queues, this step successfully completes without waiting for the Jenkins build to run.
 <!-- :::editable-content-end::: -->
 <br>